whowell1/whowell1github.io/content/en/blog/Sharepoint_canaries.md

 **What is Read Teaming?**

 "Read" Teaming is somewhat a colloquial term used by Red Teamers and adversaries that involves reading internal documentation to look for valid credentials in an environment.
-An "Read teaming" attack sequence that groups like Scattered Spider shows a familiar pattern of:
+A "Read teaming" attack sequence that groups like Scattered Spider use shows generally looks like:

 1) Initial access through social engineering
 2) Looking for valid credentials like API keys, secrets in Confluence, Slack, Jira, and Git